 It’s not easy to forgive, but if you do, you’re doing yourself a favor.
-This is why Dr. Dawn Elise Snipes explains the process of Cognitive Behavioral Therapy.
+This is why Dr. Dawn Elise Snipes explains the process of Cognitive Behavioral Therapy in this video:

 14. Get counseling

-How can I stay strong when my husband cheated?
+How can I stay strong when my husband cheats?

 What if you want to know how to deal with a cheating partner but know you still need help?

-The best course of action is for both of you to sign up for a couple’s therapy.
+The best course of action is for both of you to sign up for couples therapy.

 Together, you’ll understand the hardships that you’ve gone through.
-The licensed therapist would also help you appreciate each other and how you could stand up and try again.
+Thelicensed therapist will also help you appreciate each other and how you can stand up and try again.

 15. Above all, practice self-care